awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ### Impute Missing<a name="data-wrangler-transform-impute"></a>

 Use the **Impute missing** transform to create a new column that contains imputed values where missing values were found in input categorical and numerical data\.
 The configuration depends on your data type\.
-Configure this transform using the following:
-+ **Imputing strategy**: The strategy used to determine the new value to impute\.

 For numeric data, choose an imputing strategy, the strategy used to determine the new value to impute\.
 You can choose to impute the mean or the median over the values that are present in your dataset\.
 Data Wrangler uses the value that it computes to impute the missing values\.

 For categorical data, Data Wrangler imputes missing values using the most frequent value in the column\.
 To impute a custom string, use the **Fill missing** transform instead\.

 ### Add Indicator for Missing<a name="data-wrangler-transform-missing-add-indicator"></a>